-Get an object handle for the
+Get an object handle for the model object matching the specified fully qualified name.

-fqn The fully qualified name of the model entry (screen, layer, control), or a short name to autosearch for a match
+fqn The fully qualified name of the model entry (screen, layer, control), or a short name to autosearch for a match gredom.get_control

 A DOMOBJECT object that represents the named model object.